Why Upgrade Your Flight Deck Avionics?

 Resale Value

 Aircraft with old or obsolete flight deck avionics will have a decreased value on the resale market.
 Also, older avionics systems are 300 to 500 pounds heavier than new systems.
-On the resale marker, it may be difficult to compete against aircraft that do not require expensive upgrades or time-consuming avionics overhauls.
+On the resale market, it may be difficult to compete against aircraft that do not require expensive upgrades or time-consuming avionics overhauls.

 Why Upgrade Your Flight Deck Avionics